santiagoziel/service-utils/README.md

-# Typescript package to configure env variables and Resolution response type
+# Typescript package to configure env variables and Resolution response type and general functions

 ## How To use
 ### Installation